-&lt;sup>480 See TRLPA §§ 4.01(d), 4.03(a); TBOC § 153.152.
+See TRLPA §§ 4.01(d), 4.03(a); TBOC § 153.152.
 See KAO Holdings, L.P. v.
 Young, 261 S.W.3d 60 (Tex.
-2008), in which the Supreme Court of Texas held that under TRPA § 3.05(c), "while partners are generally liable for the partnership's obligations, a judgment against the partnership is not automatically a judgment against the partner, and that judgment cannot be rendered against a partner who has not been served merely because judgment has been rendered against the partnership.
-The purpose of the provision is to state that service is necessary, not that it is sufficient.
-Partners against whom judgment is sought should be both named and served so that they are on notice of their potential liability and will have an opportunity to contest their personal liability for the asserted partnership obligation."
+2008), in which the Supreme Court of Texas held that under TRPA § 3.05(c), "while partners are generally liable for the partnership's obligations, a judgment against the partnership is not automatically a judgment against the partner, and that judgment cannot be rendered against a partner who has not been served merely limited partnership to register as an LLP by complying with the LLP provisions of TRPA or TBOC discussed below, whereupon the general partner would be liable for the debts or obligations of the limited partnership only to the extent provided in TRPA section 3.08(a) or TBOC section 152.801 and the limited partnership would be an "LLLP."